akoerner/cdbuff/README.md

 directory to and from frequently used directories.

 ## Named Registers
 With cdbuff you can save and restore paths to registers by assigning arbitrary names to them.

 ## Rolling Indexed Registers
-cdbuff has a circular registers indexed registers [0-9] similar to vim.
-Every path stored with '-s' will pushed into the indexed registers with the most recent being assigned to register `0`.
+cdbuff has a circular buffer with indexed registers [0-9] similar to vim.
+Every path stored with '-s' will pushed into the indexed registers buffer with the most recent being assigned to register `0`.
 The previous path that was stored in register `0` will be pushed to register `1` and so on.